 In her book Harlan Ellison: The Edge of Forever, Ellen Weil neatly summarizes how clinging to the past has ruined Topeka’s future: “The Topekans have chosen to deal with historical change by denying it, substituting instead a repressive condition of stasis, enforced even down to the level of daily speech, in which everyone must politely address everyone else as ‘Mr.’ or ‘Mrs.'” As Weil notes, a society that exists in a tightly regulated stasis is not a new idea for Ellison; it is the basis of one of his most famous stories, “‘Repent, Harlequin!’
 Said The Ticktockman.”

-The point Ellison is making here is clear: the society up top and the society down under are both corrupt, because both have responded to historical change in the wrong ways.
-The society underground responded to the war by clinging to the past so tightly that it has started to die.
+The point Ellison is making is clear: the society up top and the society down under are both corrupt, because both have abandoned decency and human kindness.
+The society underground responded to the war by clinging to the past so tightly that it has started to die, which has resulted in a cruel utilitarian existence.
 The surface, meanwhile, has gone in the opposite direction, discarding societal norms and descending into anarchy.
-It may be argued, then, that an overall moral of the story is we must change with the times, but not so much that we lose our humanity.

 We learn why Quilla June has lured Vic to Topeka: The population is growing sterile and most of the babies are girls.
 Topeka needs virile men to keep the population from dying out.
 At first, Vic is delighted to serve as the town stud, but within a week he finds the fake sunlight and forced politeness of the town’s citizens repressive and yearns to escape.
 This is another section of the story that made me wish that the story had more focus on female characters.
 Ellison seems to be setting up a contrast between the predominantly male surface and the predominately female Topeka, but ultimately he never does anything with this.
 I suppose I can cut Ellison some slack; a literal “war of the sexes” might have been a bit much.